China Manned Space Program: Phase 1: demonstration of key technologies

 On 29 April 2021, the second Long March 5B rocket lifted off from Wenchang, carrying the 22500 kg Tianhe core module, the most complex spacecraft independently developed by China.
 The core module entered the predetermined orbit about 494 seconds after launch, marking the start of the in-orbit construction of China's space station.

 On 29 May 2021, Tianzhou 2, the first cargo spacecraft to the space station, was launched by a Long March 7 rocket and docked with Tianhe core module 8 hours later.
 The shipment included astronaut supplies, space station equipment, extravehicular space suits and propellant.

 The first crewed mission to Tianhe, Shenzhou 12, was launched from Jiuquan Satellite Launch Center on 17 June 2021.
 The spacecraft conducted China's first crewed autonomous rapid rendezvous and docking 6 hours 32 minutes after launch.
 Three crew members, Nie Haisheng, Liu Boming and Tang Hongbo, became the first inhabitants of Tiangong Space Station.

 At 00:11 UTC on 4 July 2021, two of the Shenzhou 12 crew members, Liu Boming and Tang Hongbo, conducted the first EVA on the space station, which lasted for 6 hours 46 minutes, breaking the previous 20-minute EVA record made during Shenzhou 7 mission in 2008 by a huge margin.

 The Shenzhou 12 crew returned to Earth safely on 17 September 2021.

-On 20 Sep 2021, Tianzhou 3 cargo spacecraft was launched to Tiangong Space Station.
+On 20 September 2021, Tianzhou 3 cargo spacecraft was launched to Tiangong Space Station.

-On 15 October 2021, Shenzhou 13 was launched and docked to Tianhe core module 6.5 hours later.
-The crew, including Zhai Zhigang, Wang Yaping and Ye Guangfu, planned to complete a six-month stay, the longest one since the beginning of the program.
+On 15 October 2021, Shenzhou 13 was launched and docked with the Tianhe core module 6.5 hours later.
+The plan was for the crew, including Zhai Zhigang, Wang Yaping and Ye Guangfu, to complete a six-month stay, the longest one since the beginning of the program.
 About three weeks later, Zhai Zhigang and Wang Yaping completed the crew's first EVA on 7 November 2021, making Wang the first Chinese female astronaut to perform an EVA.

-At 07:59 UTC on 27 March 2022, Tianzhou 2 cargo spacecraft was undocked from the Tianhe core module after completing its mission, followed by its controlled reentry to the atmosphere over the south Pacific Ocean on 31 March 2022.
+At 07:59 UTC on 27 March 2022, the Tianzhou 2 cargo spacecraft was undocked from the Tianhe core module after completing its mission, followed by its controlled reentry into the atmosphere over the south Pacific on 31 March 2022.
 The Shenzhou 13 crew returned to Earth safely on 16 April 2022.